Acacia koa: Fruit

-Fruit production occurs when a koa tree is between 5 and 30 years old.
+Fruit production start occurring when a koa tree is between 5 and 30 years old.
 The fruit are legumes, also called pods, with a length of 7.5–15 cm and a width of 1.5–2.5 cm.
 Each pod contains an average of 12 seeds.
 The 6–12 mm long, 4–7 mm wide seeds are flattened ellipsoids and range from dark brown to black in color.
 The pods are mature and ready for propagation after turning from green to brown or black.
 Seeds are covered with a hard seed coat, and this allows them to remain dormant for up to 25 years.
 Scarification is needed before A. koa seeds will germinate.

 Habitat

 Koa is endemic to the islands of Hawaiʻi, Molokaʻi, Maui, Lānaʻi, Oʻahu, and Kauaʻi, where it grows at elevations of 100–2300 m.
 It requires 850–5000 mm of annual rainfall.
 Acidic to neutral soils (pH of 4–7.4) that are either an Inceptisol derived from volcanic ash or a well-drained histosol are preferred.
 Its ability to fix nitrogen allows it to grow in very young volcanic soils.
-Koa and ʻōhiʻa lehua (Metrosideros polymorpha) dominate the canopy of mixed mesic forests.
+Koa and ʻōhiʻa lehua (Metrosideros polymorpha) dominate the canopy of Hawaiian mixed mesic forests.
 It is also common in wet forests.

 Uses

 The koa's trunk was used by ancient Hawaiians to build waʻa (dugout outrigger canoes) and papa heʻe nalu (surfboards).
 Only paipo (bodyboards), kikoʻo, and alaia surfboards were made from koa, however; olo, the longest surfboards, were made from the lighter and more buoyant wiliwili (Erythrina sandwicensis).
-The reddish wood is very similar in strength and weight to that of Black Walnut (Juglans nigra), with a specific gravity of 0.55, and is sought for use in wood carving and furniture.
+The reddish wood is very similar in strength and weight to that of black walnut (Juglans nigra), with a specific gravity of 0.55, and is now sought for use in wood carving and furniture.
 Koa is also a tonewood, often used in the construction of ukuleles, acoustic guitars, and Weissenborn-style Hawaiian steel guitars.

 B.C.
 Rich used koa on some of their electric guitars as well, and still uses a koa-veneered topwood on certain models.
 Fender made limited edition koa wood models of the Telecaster and the Stratocaster in 2006.
 Trey Anastasio, guitarist for the band Phish, primarily uses a koa hollowbody Languedoc guitar.
 Commercial silviculture of koa takes 20 to 25 years before a tree is of useful size.

+Taylor, Collings and Martin are few among the many other brands that use that tonewood for manufacturing acoustic guitars.